 Why Does My Car Alarm Keeps Going Off?

 Sometimes, the car alarm keeps going off for apparently no reason.
-It’s a common problem for the city dwellers.
-More than 90% of the times, the car gives false alarms.
+It’s a common problem for city dwellers.
+More than 90% of the time, the car gives false alarms.
 It could be a passing van or a dog jumping on the hood triggering that deafening, maddening sound.

 Why does this happen?
 Well, there could be various reasons.
 Knowing about them will help you get rid of this annoying problem.

 A car alarm system is a type of security device that helps to take measures to protect cars when detecting signs of being broken into by thieves.
 The system usually protects the car by making alarm signals with horns and lights, preventing the car from starting and sending a notification to the car owner… Depending on the structure and settings, each alarm system will have different functions.

 About the principle of operation, if any door or hood is unlocked abnormally, the battery terminal is removed, or the car door is broken… the sensor system will transmit a signal to the ECU… After processing, the ECU will issue an order to activate the alarm system.
 At this time, the siren sounded, and the car lights flashed continuously.
 In some systems, the ECU prevents the vehicle from starting.